Amiinoz/favetees/README.md

       * Photo by Christopher Gower on Unsplash work5
       * Photo by Jesus Kiteque on Unsplash work6
       * Photo by Riley Sharp on Unsplash footer
+      * Photo by Sam Manns on Unsplash work 3

 ## Extra